 Advanced Virtual Seminar

-16 hours of instructions with breaks
+16 hours of instruction with breaks

 What You’ll Learn

-Your instructor will cover the most recent slew of tax legislations, focusing on the latest updates, changes, tax court cases and tax credits including ERTC, Advance Child Tax Credits, Stimulus Payments, the TCJA, ARP, CAA 2021 and other pending legislation.
+Your instructor will cover the most recent slew of tax legislations, focusing on the latest updates, changes, tax court cases and tax credits including ERTC, Advance Child Tax Credits, the TCJA, ARP, CAA 2021 and other pending legislation.

 Anticipated topics will include: Latest updates and tax court cases in the areas of income, self-employment, deductions, charitable contributions, Section 199A QBI, as well as marital dissolutions and IRS procedures.